 I love to eat them with some applesauce, plumb marmalade, fresh fruit, but you eat it however you like.

-- 1 envelope of vanilla sugar (or 3 tbsp standard sugar and 3 tsp vanilla extract)
+- 3 tbsp vanilla sugar or 3 tbsp white sugar and 3 tsp vanilla extract

-- 1 3/4 C sifted all purpose flour
+- 1 3/4 C all purpouse flour sifted

 - 1/4 C brown sugar